Search Articles

 Absolutely some women may indeed benefit tremendously from progesterone supplementation (e.g. late perimenopausal years).
 Unfortunately there’s a growing trend of practitioners recommending it without even assessing hormones at all (or any other actual root cause of insomnia).
 Low progesterone relative to one’s estrogen level can definitely promote poor sleep (no shortage of data showing that! here and here and here…) But what if hormone levels are actually adequate: what are alternatives that might address the same pathway that progesterone boosts?

 We know that optimal sleep is a critical part of the functional medicine lifestyle!
-No surprise to us, a new Consumer Reports survey said that a quarter of people have trouble falling or staying asleep nightly, and more than 2/3 struggle at least once a week.
+No surprise to us, a Consumer Reports survey said that a quarter of people have trouble falling or staying asleep nightly, and more than 2/3 struggle at least once a week.
 And this gap promotes depression, heart disease, lowered immunity, obesity, type 2 diabetes, and more!

 Beyond the pearls for this unique situation in the video, I also want you to have a powerful toolbox for helping ALL of your patients and clients sleep better.
 By far, the most important, foundational intervention I have found for optimizing sleep is what, at SAFM, we call “sleep hygiene”.
 I’ve got a great handout summarizing the tenets, and I’m sharing it right here for you as a free gift.
 Remember: detailed education can create the inspiration and empowerment that finally allows a patient to make and sustain important lifestyle change.
 You are also welcome to check out one of the several posts about sleep available here in our public Clinical Tips area.